dylan-lang/opendylan/documentation/getting-started/source/debug/index.rst

 date.
 For this reason, Open Dylan only refreshes the information in debugger windows in certain circumstances.

-*Note:* In the following descriptions, a window being “refreshed” can also mean the window being displayed for the first time, with up-to-date contents, if it has not yet been displayed.
+.. note:: In the following descriptions, a window being “refreshed” can also mean the window being displayed for the first time, with up-to-date contents, if it has not yet been displayed.

 -  If an application thread pauses and a debugger window appears (or comes to the foreground), the debugger window for that thread is